FHIR/FSHOnline-Examples/README.md

 ## FHIR Foundation Project Statement

-- Maintainers: This project is maintained by The MITRE Corporation.
+- Maintainers: This project is maintained by the HL7 community.
 - Issues / Discussion: For FHIR Shorthand examples issues, such as bug reports, comments, suggestions, questions, and feature requests, visit [FHIR Shorthand examples GitHub Issues](https://github.com/FSHSchool/FSHOnline-Examples/issues).
 For discussion of FHIR Shorthand and its associated projects, visit the FHIR Community Chat @ https://chat.fhir.org.
 The [#shorthand stream](https://chat.fhir.org/#narrow/stream/215610-shorthand) is used for all FHIR Shorthand questions and discussion.
 - License: All contributions to this project will be released under the Apache 2.0 License, and a copy of this license can be found in [LICENSE](LICENSE).
 - Contribution Policy: The FHIR Shorthand examples Contribution Policy can be found in [CONTRIBUTING.md](CONTRIBUTING.md).